Simple steps to turn visitors to your site into donors.

 This means that the higher your conversion rate, the more people visiting your donation page actually donate.
 When you want to improve your donations, you need to make sure you convert well before spending a lot of energy on getting them to your page.

 Think about it, if you double your conversion rate, it means that every action you will take to raise donations will have twice as much impact.
+You can improve your conversion rate instantly by creating a form with Simplyk.

 How do you measure your donor conversion rate?